 This is a professional qualification that is recognised by the National Youth Agency (NYA) and the Joint Negotiating Committee for Youth and Community Workers (JNC).
 It can be studied at both Undergraduate and Postgraduate levels.
-This programme is subject to professional validation planned for early 2018.

 If you would like to support and encourage young people and adults to reach their potential, would enjoy face to face conversational work in our local communities and feel able to relate to people from all backgrounds, then a rewarding career in Youth and Community work will enable you to achieve your goal.
 As a student studying on this programme, you will be learning alongside and within these communities embracing the key themes of diversity, equality, inclusion and ultimately social justice.
 This is a community that has a long rich history in youth and community work and greatly supports the student experience.